ibm-cloud-docs/sell/sell-on-ibm-cloud.md

 The only deployable architecture type that {{site.data.keyword.cloud_notm}} supports currently is Terraform.

-For more information about the deployable architecture onboarding process, see [Getting set up to sell deployable architectures](/docs/sell?topic=sell-da-getting-started&interface=ui).
+For more information, see [What are deployable architectures?](/docs/secure-enterprise?topic=secure-enterprise-what-are-deployable-architectures) and [Getting set up to sell deployable architectures](/docs/sell?topic=sell-da-getting-started&interface=ui).